An Iowa Love Story, Dyersville & New Vienna

 Inside the church is a hand carved wooden alter built by E. Hackner of La Crosse, Wisconsin.
 This altar cost $5,000.

 Inside Inez showed us this amazing church where she was married.
 The Kluesner family history is interwoven in this Iowa love song of the museum and the church.
 “The Kluesner farm dates back to 1846.
-It still in operation.
+It is still in operation.
 Our son is the 5th or 6th generation.”

 For a tour of the museum and church, call 563-921-3165.